Londa-LG/Quiz-Kit/README.md

 ## Why this exist?

-I'm currently working on a learning management system and I wanted a way to abstract away the quiz specific logic, so building will boil down to passing values to classses.
+I'm currently working on a learning management system and I wanted a way to abstract away the quiz specific logic, so building will boil down to using prebuilt classes.

 ## Quick Start